RandomChannel25/Croissant-Addon-For-Bedrock-Eddition/README.md

 # Croissant-Addon-For-Bedrock-Eddition
 CROISSANT

-click onto the folder and do "ctrl + shift + s" to download it
+click onto the folder called CroissantAddon, and do "ctrl + shift + s" to download it